 Especially for those with fake nail extensions, individual rubber finger cots might be ideal.
 Rubber gloves are designed to fit normal-length fingers, so if you have fake nails with really long extensions, then you run the risk of poking holes through the fingertips or the gloves not fitting properly.

-You wanted to know how to wash your hair with fake nails – now you know!
-Here’s a re-cap:
+You wanted to know how to wash your hair with fake nails or long nails – now you know!
+Here’s a recap: